Humane Society Of North Texas Halts Dog Adoptions Due To Distemper Concerns

-(CBSDFW.COM) – The Humane Society of North Texas has halted dog adoptions at all its locations due to concerns over distemper, a contagious disease.
+FORT WORTH (CBSDFW.COM) – The Humane Society of North Texas has halted dog adoptions at all its locations due to concerns over distemper, a contagious disease.

 The HSNT said concerns arose over dogs that were recently housed in a shelter.
+The organization said two different families lost puppies that were recently adopted.

+Two different veterinarians suspected it was due to distemper, and dogs at the shelter were showing symptoms.
 The organization said there are currently no confirmed cases in the shelter.

 Test results for distemper are expected to be available in about a week, according to the organization.